 Besides, the inky line on paper is only part of a stroke that precedes and succeeds this mark.
-Its uninterrupted beginning belongs to a material gesture that traces a stroke in space and briefly manuduction that momentarily draws out the remainder of an autographic ductus of writing bodies, or differently, inscribed in the signature in the artist's hand are its past and future drawings.
-While we may call the process manual, its bodies are not divisible (Reifenstein 2019, pp.114-15).
+Its uninterrupted beginning belongs to a material gesture that traces a stroke in space and briefly touches the paper.
+The line shows the dynamics of a stroke lead around and on paper, a manuduction that momentarily draws out the remainder of an autographic ductus of writing bodies or, differently, inscribed in the signature in the artist's hand are its past and future drawings.
+While we may call the process manual, its bodies are not divisible (Reifenstein 2019: 114-15).
 Neither anatomical nor medial categories limit its trace.
-The line hence carries forth a stroke that never began in any originary sense but has been ongoing and continues into every signature - whether in drawing or writing.
+Hence, the line carries forth a stroke that never began in any originary sense but has been ongoing and continues into every signature - whether in drawing or writing.
 In this ongoing familiarity of drawing and writing in the signature and in Pettibon's drawing-writings, the sensuous intelligibility and intelligible sensuousness of the line shows itself as what matters.
-As the inky deposit in and on paper, the line is illimitable to medial or sensory ascriptions, it belongs and energises drawing and writing, the affective and the cerebral, the sensuous and the rational.
+As the inky deposit in and on paper, the line is illimitable to medial or sensory ascriptions; it belongs and energises drawing and writing: the affective and the cerebral, the sensuous and the rational.
 It opens up drawing to the possibility of reading and the written word to sensuous movement.
-Any paradigm for the conception of knowledge therefore needs to encompass the illimitability of the line across the sensory, sense-making and the sensuous.
+Any paradigm for the conception of knowledge therefore needs to encompass the illimitability of the line across the sensory, the sense-making, and the sensuous.

-Though writing's marks have 'a dimension of visibility, of sensory spatiality', for Jean-François Lyotard they facilitate the eyes' scanning of the page in the recognition of particular signals, for example: letters, syllables, words etc (2011, p.63).
-Writing is here an expediency of communication where '[r]eading is hearing, not seeing' (2011, p.211).
-In as far as writing possesses a sensory and spatial dimension it is as a signifier, not (its) signified, designated or reference.
-However, Lyotard swiftly interjects that this conventional usage does not prevent artists and poets to provide testament that the sensible of language and writing may include the sensory.
-As in Pettibon's drawn writing, the division of writing's content and its form can be shaken when words are themselves dispersed on the page to 'make [...] visible, [...] thereby smuggling the [...] emblem of contingency [...] into the sign' (Lyotard 2011, p.57; cf. Reifenstein 2018b).
-However, for Lyotard's the intrusion of the sensory rests on the disposition of words not their printed or written form:
+Though writing's marks have 'a dimension of visibility, of sensory spatiality', for Jean-François Lyotard they facilitate the eyes' scanning of the page in the recognition of particular signals: for example, letters, syllables, and words (2011: 63).
+Writing is here an expediency of communication where '[r]eading is hearing, not seeing' (2011: 211).
+In as far as writing possesses a sensory and spatial dimension, it is as a signifier and not (its) signified, designated, or reference.
+However, Lyotard swiftly interjects that this conventional usage does not prevent artists and poets from providing testaments that the sensible of language and writing may include the sensory.
+As in Pettibon's drawn writing, the division of writing's content and its form can be shaken when words are themselves dispersed on the page to 'make [...] visible, [...] thereby smuggling the [...] emblem of contingency [...] into the sign' (Lyotard 2011: 57; cf. Reifenstein 2018b).
+However, for Lyotard, the intrusion of the sensory rests on the disposition of words and not their printed or written form:

 Where does it [the sensory] dwell?
 Not directly in the 'matter' of words (what would this be, exactly? their written, printed figure? their sound? the 'color' of letters?), but in their disposition.
-One will counter that the sensible too-signification-depends entirely on the disposition of units.
-But our understanding of disposition-the poetic dispersal across the page-is a disturbance of the disposition that ensures signification; it upsets communication.
-(2011, p.68)
+One will counter that the sensible too - signification - depends entirely on the disposition of units.
+But our understanding of disposition-the poetic dispersal across the page - is a disturbance of the disposition that ensures signification; it upsets communication (2011: 68).